 If you are considering building a steel structure, understanding the factors that influence steel prices can help you have a more realistic estimate of the project’s cost.

-Mainly two primary factors can influence steel price, a nd each is divided into other subfactors; these two factors are as follows”
+Mainly two primary factors can influence steel price, and each is divided into other subfactors; these two factors are as follows”

 - Economic and Global Factors